 We stayed on Fulidhoo for three days, at Thundi Guest House.
 The guest house was nice, and the owner was friendly and helpful, but the food there is on the expensive side.
 It costs about twice as much as the one cafe in town (near the jetty) and is not particularly impressive.
 All the guest houses on the island are weirdly concerned about how good the other guest houses’ cooking is.
 The only tourists on the island were us and three other couples, but we ate with the others at their guest house one night and both our guest house cook and theirs asked about their food compared to the others.

 Most of our time here was spent relaxing on the beach and walking around town, but we did go snorkeling one day.
 It was my first time snorkeling so it took some getting used to for me, but Oona is totally at ease underwater.
-The trip was organized through the guest house and was reasonably-priced, but their gear was not the best, so the goggles and flippers didn’t fit well and were uncomfortable.
+The trip was organized through the guest house and was reasonably-priced, but their gear was not the best, so the mask and fins didn’t fit well and were uncomfortable.

 On our last night on Fulidhoo, there was a dance event at the cafe.
 Many of the local young men put on traditional dress and sang and danced with drum accompaniment.
 It had a sort of Bollywood feel to it, but both the music and dance were great.